How to store breastmilk

-How To Safely Store Breast Milk
+How To Safely Store Breast Milk: A New Mother's Guide

 Sometimes moms are faced with unused breast milk deemed no longer safe to feed to their baby but still devastating to dump down the sink.
 Here is everything you need to know about storing your breastmilk safely.